 From November to April, it’s pretty much car shelter season.
-We’re all so “lucky” to see these white plastic car shelters sprout on many driveways.
-Okay, maybe we aren’t.
-They clearly don’t provide an extra appeal to your home – and rather have the contrary effect.
-We’ve been wondering if there aren’t any interesting alternatives to these dull structures.
-After a little research, we’ve decided carports are certainly an alternative to consider!
+Seeing all these white plastic car shelters sprout on many driveways isn’t so appealing.
+They certainly do not provide any extra appeal to your home – and rather have the contrary effect.
+Carports are definitely an interesting alternative to consider when it comes to providing shelter to your car in the winter!

 Of course, the cost is a bit higher than the car shelters we’re usually used, but they bring an interesting look and value to your home.
+Permanent car shelters might even end up costing you less in time and resources as you won’t need to take the time to put them up and take them down every year.
 Here are the steps you should follow to get one – as well as the costs associated:

 1. Request permission from the city

 This step has no direct cost, unless you don’t actually ask for permission and find yourself in a little trouble!
 In fact, each municipality has its own regulations and city authorization can be more complex in certain areas.
-We advise that you don’t start planning until you know for sure what your city is asking for and is accepting for this kind of renovation project.
+We advise that you don’t start planning anything until you know exactly what your city is asking for on your behalf and is accepting for this kind of project.
 Essentially, make sure you can get a building permit before starting your carport construction – it’ll be mandatory.

 Do you need quotes for your renovation project?